-In late July and early August 2014, EPA’s contractor was in the field completing multiple activities at the Barker Hughesville site.
+In September 2014, EPA was in the field completing multiple activities at the Barker Hughesville site.
 These activities included:

 - Continued operation of the passive treatment pilot test at the Danny T mine adit using three different treatment options and a control.
 This is the second year of the pilot test and the results from the first year of the pilot test are included in Site Documents.

-An EPA-DEQ site-wide Remedial Investigation (RI) report is scheduled to be completed in late 2014 and will use information gathered between 2009 and 2012, as well as historic data.
+An EPA-DEQ site-wide Remedial Investigation (RI) report is scheduled to be completed in early 2015 and will use information gathered between 2009 and 2014, as well as historic data.
 The RI will describe the nature and extent of contamination at the site and will include human health and baseline ecological risk assessments.
 In early 2014, EPA, in consultation with DEQ and the USFS, began a Feasibility Study (FS) of the Galena Creek portion of the site (where the abandoned mines are) to evaluate the most appropriate cleanup methods.
 This Galena Creek FS should be completed in 2015.
 This will be followed by a proposed plan and a Record of Decision (ROD) for cleanup of Galena Creek.
 Agency staff will then focus on preparing a FS for the Dry Fork Belt Creek portion of the site.
-This area does not contain source areas along the Dry Fork Belt Creek, but has roughly 13 miles and approximately 300,000 cubic yards of mine-impacted streamside soils (including campsites) to be evaluated for cleanup.
-The 2014 field season will focus on information important to the Galena Creek FS.
-Results will help to develop various alternatives for cleanup and will provide a greater understanding of site conditions; it builds on work done in 2013.
+This area does not contain source areas along the Dry Fork Belt Creek, but has roughly 13 miles and approximately 300,000 cubic yards of mine-impacted streamside soils (including areas used as recreational campsites) to be evaluated for cleanup.

 The Barker Hughesville Mining District Superfund Site covers about 15 square miles in west central Montana.
 The site is south of Great Falls and approximately 12 miles east of the town of Monarch.
 Although mostly in Cascade County, a portion of the site is in Judith Basin County.
 The site contains approximately 46 abandoned mines strewn with waste rock dumps, tailings and seeping mine openings.
 Rich silver and lead ores were discovered in the Barker Hughesville area in 1879.
 Mining activity occurred there until 1893 and again in the 1920s and 1940s.
 Minimal mining and exploration occurred in the district after WWII.
 Historic mining camps in Barker and Hughesville were home to more than 500 people, mostly miners who worked at mines and ore processing facilities.